Alto, Georgia

 Alto is a town in Banks and Habersham counties in the U.S. state of Georgia.
-As of the 2010 census, the town had a population of 1,172, up from 876 at the 2000 census.
+As of the 2020 census, Alto had a population of 970.

 History

 Alto was so named on account of its (relatively) lofty elevation (1,394 feet above mean sea level).
 A post office called Alto has been in operation since 1879.
 The town incorporated in 1895.

 Geography

 According to the United States Census Bureau, the town has a total area of 2.9 km2, all land.